sequenceiq/cloudbreak-docs/docs/azure/ui/create.md

 `Validate blueprint` This is selected by default.
 Cloudbreak validates the Ambari blueprint in this case.

+`Custom Image` If you enable this, you can override the default image for provision.

 `Shipyard enabled cluster` This is selected by default.
 Cloudbreak will start a [Shipyard](https://shipyard-project.com/) container which helps you to manage your containers.

 `Persistent Storage Name` This is `cbstore` by default.
 Cloudbreak will copy the image into a storage which is not deleting under the termination.
 When you starting a new cluster then the provisioning will be much faster because of the existing image.